 Many people explore Doi Inthanon as a day trip, either on their own or through an organized tour, but you can also stay in basic bungalow accommodations or camp on the mountain overnight to wake up above the clouds.

-How to get to Doi Inthanon: A full day taxi service including return journey and different stops around the park, costs around 3000B ($95).
+How to get to Doi Inthanon from Chiang Mai: A full day taxi service including return journey and different stops around the park, costs around 3000B ($95).
 A cheaper option is to hop in a shared songthaew (passenger van) heading in the direction of the park.
-The journey time is about two hours.

 Technically a man-made reservoir, tranquil Huay Teung Tao is a local haunt for whiling the day away in simple bamboo huts right on the water.
 It’s particularly popular with families and groups of friends over the weekends and public holidays.